Runtime Safeguards¶

 If the recursion depth exceeds the limit,

-the matcher operations (including xgr.GrammarMatcher.accept_token
+the matcher operations (including xgr.GrammarMatcher.accept_token,

-) will raise
+xgr.GrammarMatcher.find_jump_forward_string) will raise

-context manager to set the maximum
+You can also use the xgr.max_recursion_depth context manager to set the maximum

 recursion depth for a code block.